ibm-cloud-docs/vpc/vsi_is_byol_about.md

 ## BYOL for Windows operating systems
 {: #byol-vpc-linux}

 You can create a Windows custom image using your own license, upload it to COS, and then import it to the VPC.
 The Windows BYOL custom image runs on a dedicated host, a single-tenant compute node for privileged users within your account.
 When you import your BYOL custom image, you select a _BYOL_ operating system from the list of OS versions.
-Supported Windows versions are Windows 2012 and Windows 2012 R2, 64-bit.
+Supported Windows versions are:

+* Windows 2012 and Windows 2012 R2 64-bit
+* Windows 2016 and Windows 2016 64-bit
+* Windows 2019 and Windows 2019 64-bit

 To see all OS versions from the API, make a`GET /operating_systems` call.
 In the response, you will see Windows BYOL OS versions among the list of operatng systems.
 This example response shows information returned for Windows 2012: